amitav710/amitav710.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Amitava Chakrabarti, I'm a third year undergraduate Computer Science student at [BITS Pilani, K.K.
 Birla Goa Campus](https://www.bits-pilani.ac.in/goa/).
-I have a strong interest in Deep Learning, Computer Vision, Object Detection and Generative Modelling, particularly Diffusion Models.
-I plan to improve my knowledge in the realm of Deep Learning and am palnning to pursue a career in research.
+I am interested in Deep Learning, Computer Vision, Object Detection and Generative Modelling, particularly Diffusion Models.
+I plan to improve my knowledge in the realm of Deep Learning and I'm planning to pursue a career in research.

 I’ve worked on projects involving Image Super-resoltuion, Bayesian Neural Networks, Object Detection, Image Segmentation, Optical Character Recognition as well as Generative Adverserial Networks.
 I am very interested in topics like AGI and non-gradient based optimization methods.
 I plan to explore Reinforcement Learning as well as Meta-Learning in the near future.
+I’m also a member of the Society for Artificial Intelligence and Deep Learning (SAiDL), BITS Goa.

 Updates
 ======